 Defects in Design

 For example, assume that a metal fan was covered by a guard, but the openings in the guard were three-quarters of an inch wide.
 In using the fan, the plaintiff's hand slips between the gaps in the guard, and the plaintiff is injured by the blades of the fan.
-The plaintiff may base a product liability suit on the design of the fan, arguing that if the guard's openings were a half-inch or less, the plaintiff's hand would not have been injured.
+The plaintiff may base a product liability suit on the design of the fan, arguing that the guard's openings were unreasonably large and that it was foreseeable that someone's hand would touch the blades.